 Zanzibar lies off the coast of mainland Tanzania which offers the possibility of combining your visit with a wildlife safari to the Serengeti National Park or a visit to Mount Kilimanjaro.

-Jozani Forest National Park, home to the rare Red Colobus Monkey.
+This is home to the rare Red Colobus Monkey.
 An hour by car from Stone Town you will be shown a variety of animals and plant life in areas including mahogany forest to mangroves.

+These are an excellent opportunity to go snorkelling and fishing.
 The dhows are built on the northern part of Unguja Island, where you can see them being made and also visit the Sea Turtle Sanctuary where injured turtles recuperate ready to be released back into the wild.

-Stone Town is the historic core of Zanzibar city.
+This is the historic core of Zanzibar city.
 It consists of a maze of buildings separated by narrow passageways, mostly dating back to the nineteenth century.
 The area is a UNESCO designated World Heritage Site.
 On the seafront is the old fort and Palace of the Sultan